microsoft/react-native-code-push/README.md

 ## Releasing Updates

 Once your app has been configured and distributed to your users, and you've made some JS and/or asset changes, it's time to instantly release them!
-The simplest (and recommended) way to do this is to use the `release-react` comand in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.
+The simplest (and recommended) way to do this is to use the `release-react` command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.

 In it's most basic form, this command only requires two parameters: your app name and the platform you are bundling the update for (either `ios` or `android`).